 Your multiple sclerosis care team

 The University of Kansas Health System has fellowship-trained doctors, clinical pharmacists and specialty-focused nurses on site.
-Our specialists form an interdisciplinary team to help people with multiple sclerosis (MS) live with the disease.
+Our specialists form an interdisciplinary team to help people with MS live with the disease.
 Depending on your unique needs, this may include:

 - Physical, occupational and speech therapists